Area 1 - Characterisation and evolution of biodiversity

 With over a million described species, terrestrial arthropods alone make up more than a quarter of all known macroscopic organisms.
 They therefore play a fundamental role in the functioning of terrestrial ecosystems.
 In agro-ecosystems, insects can represent threats (crop pests, vectors of phytopathogenic agents) but they can also have a positive impact (predation and parasitism of pests, pollination).

-Terrestrial arthropods play a fundamental role in the functioning of terrestrial ecosystems
+Terrestrial arthropods play a fundamental role in the functioning of terrestrial ecosystems.

 We are currently witnessing a global and massive collapse in insect populations, both in terms of biomass and diversity, which is leading to a reduction in the ecosystem services provided by insects.
 At the same time, there are increasing problems linked to insect pests and the unintentional introduction of invasive species.
 In this context, it is imperative to be able to rapidly identify bio-aggressors or auxiliaries, to detect invasive species at an early stage, to characterise the networks of interspecific interactions in which these organisms are involved and to understand the biotic factors (e.g. host plants, associated organisms and competitors) and abiotic factors (climate, landscapes) that favour their establishment in ecosystems.
 Studying the dynamics of this biodiversity over wider time scales also provides key elements for understanding the factors that explain its current distribution.
 All this knowledge is needed to better anticipate and manage current and future phytosanitary crises.